MicrosoftDocs/windows-dev-docs/hub/apps/publish/partner-center/assign-product-level-custom-permissions-to-account-users.md

 ---
 title: Assign product level custom permissions to account users
-description: Learn how to assign custom permissions at product level when adding users to your Partner Center account. ms.assetid: 99f3aa18-98b4-4919-bd7b-d78356b0bf78 ms.date: 10/31/2018 ms.topic: article
+description: Learn how to assign custom permissions at product level when adding users to your Partner Center account. ms.date: 10/31/2018 ms.topic: article ms.localizationpriority: high
-keywords: windows 10, windows 11, uwp, user roles, user permission, custom roles, user access, customize permissions, standard roles ms.localizationpriority: high
 ---

 # Assign product level custom permissions to account users

 The permissions in this section can be granted to all products in the account, or can be customized to allow the permission only for one or more specific products.

 Product-level permissions are grouped into four categories: **Analytics**, **Monetization**, **Publishing**, and **Xbox Live**.
 You can expand each of these categories to view the individual permissions in each category.
 You also have the option to enable **All permissions** for one or more specific products.

 To grant a permission for every product in the account, make your selections for that permission (by toggling the box to indicate **Read only** or **Read/write**) in the row marked **All products**.

 > [!TIP]
 > Selections made for **All products** will apply to every product currently in the account, as well as any future products created in the account.
 To prevent permissions from applying to future products, select all of the products individually rather than choosing **All products**.